LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 Review #66D
 ===========================================================================

+> 2. That Transient --- as implemented in Typed Racket --- is much
+> slower than Natural. ...
 > Given that the experiments are developed and run in the context of the
 > large, real-world Racket ecosystem, I wonder whether about the chance of
 > incidental implementation choices or bugs affecting this result.